AdnanSharique/sustainability/Readme-shell.md

 11. **Expand** Data source credentials.

-12. **Click** Edit credentials in front of DocumentDB and a dialogue box will pop up.
+12. **Click** Edit credentials in front of DocumentDB and a dialogue box will pop up to enter the Account Key.
+To get the account key, let's navigate to Azure Portal.

 	![Data Source Creds.](media/power-bi-report-06.png)